|

 To launch the shutdown, just click on the "Initiate" button.
 The following window will be displayed on the remote host

-| Shutdown in action (French message sorry) | You can abort the shutdown after having initiate it by clicking the "Abort" button.
+You can abort the shutdown after having initiate it by clicking the "Abort" button.

 Warning you must have sufficient privileges on remote computer for doing these actions.